vigneshavm/Interview-questions/JS Q.md

 #### **Type Inference**

-**Interviewer**: What is type inference in TypeScript?

-**Answer**: TypeScript has a powerful type inference system that automatically determines the type of a variable based on its initial value.
+ TypeScript has a powerful type inference system that automatically determines the type of a variable based on its initial value.
 This reduces the need for explicit type annotations and makes code more concise without losing type safety.

 **Example**:
 ```typescript